SkillsUSA Theme for 2015-2016

 Connecting You to Career Success

-The topic to be addressed by contestants in the Chapter Display, Prepared Speech and Promotional Bulletin Board competitions is how our theme, SkillsUSA: 50 Years of Champions at Work, addresses the SkillsUSA national program of work in the area of professional development.
+The topic to be addressed by contestants in the Chapter Display, Prepared Speech and Promotional Bulletin Board competitions is how our theme, SkillsUSA: Champions at Work, addresses the SkillsUSA national program of work in the area of professional development.

 Within this topic, contestants might illustrate or discuss any of the following:

-- In the next 50 years, what skills are needed to fill the job-market skills gap, and how do SkillsUSA members ensure success through their SkillsUSA involvement?
+- In the next 10 years, what skills are needed to fill the job-market skills gap, and how do SkillsUSA members ensure career success through their SkillsUSA involvement?

-- How has SkillsUSA adapted to provide members with the skills needed to be successful in the workforce?
+- How has SkillsUSA adapted over the years to provide members with the skills needed for career success?

-- Which SkillsUSA programs ensure that members are developing workplace skills that are needed to become champions at work?
+- Which SkillsUSA programs ensure that members are developing workplaceskills that are needed for career success?
 Program examples may include those that improve the following skills: communication, decision making, teamwork, cultural sensitivity and leadership.

-- Which SkillsUSA programs ensure that members are developing technical skills that are needed to become champions at work?
+- Which SkillsUSA programs ensure that members are developing technicalskills that are needed for career success?
 Program examples may include those that improve the following skills: technical literacy, job-specific tasks, service to the community, ongoing professional development and an awareness of safety and health issues.

 SkillsUSA Fact Sheet